 Gary Althen edited American Ways. |

-Gary Althen is a senior expert on foreign students at the University of Iowa.
+Gary Althen is a longtime expert on foreign students at the University of Iowa.
 He has extensive experience explaining American customs not only to foreign students, but also to immigrants and visitors to the United States.
 He has spent considerable time abroad (particularly in Indonesia and Peru) comparing American culture with foreign cultures.

 Through hundreds of conversations, through experience observing American behavior, research and synthesis of thoughts, he compiled the book American Ways (Intercultural Press, Inc, Yarmouth Maine 1988) - a guidebook for foreigners coming to the United States.